TonySac/Ender3NG-Build/sourcing-parts.md

 This build recycles most of the frame and electronics from the Ender 3.
 However some new motion components are required such as the linear rods and bearings.
 Additional fasteners are also needed and the new structural components must be 3D printed.

-Unlike Voron, there is no *Print it Forward* program.
+Currently, there is no *Print it Forward* program.
 Nor are there any official kits for this build, at least not yet.
 All of the required parts, STLs, and sourcing recommendations are on [Printables](https://www.printables.com/model/469280-ender-3-ng-corexy-beta).

 ## Tools and Miscellaneous Items